daniel-centore/ParlerScraper/README.md

 4. "See all cookies and site data"
 5. Search for "parler.com"
 6. Open the parler.com item
-7. Copy the mess of random characters from within `mst` and `jst` to the corresponding boxes in the Parler Scraper tool
+7. Copy the mess of random characters from within `mst` and `jst` content fields to the corresponding boxes in the Parler Scraper tool

-NOTE: If `jst` was missing, log out of parler and log back in, and repeat the above steps.
+NOTE: If the `jst` cookie is missing, log out of parler and log back in, and repeat the above steps.

 NOTE: Other browsers might format their cookies' content fields in different ways.
 We expect the format Chrome uses (i.e. urlencoded).

-These steps should not need to be repeated unless the mst is invalidated (e.g. if you log out of Parler from the browser).
+These steps should not need to be repeated unless the `mst` is invalidated (e.g. if you log out of Parler in the browser).

 ### Scraping a time range

-1. Set which seeds you'd like to use.
-The defaults are fine.
+1. Set the seeds you'd like to use.
+This is what we initially scrape and then branch out across the Parler network from there.
+The defaults should generally be fine.
 2. Type in your start and end dates you'd like to scrape.
 They are in the format YEAR-MONTH-DATE. (e.g. `2020-12-25` for 25 December, 2020)
 3. Click Start/Resume and it will run automatically until you turn it off.
 4. The software can be turned off and restarted at any point in the future.

 NOTE: Make sure you have a stable internet connection!
-The software cannot currently distinguish between the API crashing and you not having internet, so it may mark actually valid time ranges as invalid if you lose internet.
+The software does not currently distinguish between the API crashing and you not having internet, so it may mark valid time ranges as invalid if you lose connectivity.

 ### Saving the results

 * The results are automatically saved in the file `parler_scraper_database.db` in the same directory as the software.
 * If you want to do the equivalent of "Save as...", just copy the file somewhere else and rename it.
 * You can also delete the file from the original location and restart the application to force it to do a new scrape from scratch, instead of adding to existing data.
-* You can also manually delete all of the scrape ranges where `scrape_successful=1` and all of the posts using a tool like "DB Browser for SQLite".
+* You can also manually delete all of the scrape ranges where `scrape_successful=1` as well as all of the posts using a tool like "DB Browser for SQLite".
 This will give the software lots of user and hashtag seeds to choose from and also prevents it from trying to scrape hashtags and users from time ranges which we know cause the API to crash, while still giving you a fresh random sample.

 ## Accessing the Results

-### Python + Pandas

-There is a full example in [python_example.py](python_example.py)

 ### DB Browser for SQLite